Chemaclass/chemaclass.com/content/about.md

 ## Why "class"?

-In 2011, I needed a nickname, at the same time I started learning with Java.
-It was 2011.
+In 2011, I needed a nickname at the same time I started learning with Java.
-I wanted something unique, and I really liked Java, so I decided to have a nickname as "Chema.class" (a "compiled" `.java` file into bytecode ends up into a `.class` file).
+I wanted something unique, and I really liked Java, so I decided to have as nickname "Chema.class" (a "compiled" `.java` file into bytecode ends up into a `.class` file).
 In the end I remove the dot separation for simplicity.